nikolayg/nikgrozev-website/_posts/blog/2014-09-13-cloudsim-and-cloudsimex-part-3-delayed-vm-and-cloudlet-actions.md

 Note that the new broker has an additional parameter called <u>lifeLength</u>.
 Standard CloudSim brokers are terminated whenever there are no more running cloudlets/jobs.
-If the simulated system becomes idle for a period of time (i.e. no cloudlets are run) the broker and the simulation will be terminated!
+If the simulated system becomes idle for a time period (i.e. no cloudlets are run) the broker and the simulation will be terminated!
 To overcome this issues [DatacenterBrokerEX](https://github.com/Cloudslab/CloudSimEx/blob/master/cloudsimex-core/src/main/java/org/cloudbus/cloudsim/ex/DatacenterBrokerEX.java) introduces this new parameter called <u>lifeLength</u>, and ensures that the simulation and the broker are not terminated before